 - Marine litter affects various compartments of the marine environment and monitoring its impacts on marine organisms is of growing importance. - Whatever temporal and spatial scale is considered, marine litter (mainly plastics) interact with a vast range of marine species.
-The different types of impact of marine litter on these organisms can be classified according to the modes of action such as entanglement, ingestion and transportation of species that may be colonised on them. - Until now, no monitoring has been implemented to assess the impact of marine litter on marine organisms in the Mediterranean; but we have good scientific and technical bases to start doing so. - On the basis of the available information, the approach that uses monitoring of the ingestion of marine litter by marine turtles is consistent and compatible with the whole set of the identified biological, methodological, environmental, logistic and ethical constraints.
+The different types of impact of marine litter on these organisms can be classified according to the modes of action such as entanglement, ingestion and transportation of species that may be colonized on them. - Until now, no monitoring has been implemented to assess the impact of marine litter on marine organisms in the Mediterranean; but we have good scientific and technical basis to start doing so. - On the basis of the available information, the approach that uses monitoring of the ingestion of marine litter by marine turtles is consistent and compatible with the whole set of the identified biological, methodological, environmental, logistic and ethical constraints.
 The target species for the IMAP Candidate Indicator 24 and also for monitoring at basin scale are the marine turtles species, which are most commonly found in the Mediterranean, i.e. Caretta caretta.
 Caretta caretta has a wide distribution throughout the Mediterranean Sea and a great deal of information is already available.
-The potential for developing a monitoring network corresponds to the needs expressed by the Contracting Parties. - The use of cetaceans as indicator species can only be considered on an opportunistic basis, and at the initiative of each Contracting Party that has pre-existing stranding monitoring networks. - Although protocols for monitoring the ingestion of marine litter by seabirds have been used for a long time in other marine regions, work is still required to identify the most representative species for developing a monitoring programme on the impact of marine litter on seabirds in the Mediterranean.
-A pilot monitoring programme of marine litter in cormorants' nests is recommended, on the initiative of the Contracting Parties. - Monitoring the ingestion of micro-plastics by fishes or invertebrates presents a strong potential for developing monitoring programme on the ingestion of litter by marine organisms in the Mediterranean.
-Supplementary work is however necessary to complete a rigorous protocol which eliminates any risk for contamination of the samples examined and thus of false positives due, for example, to the presence of natural fibres.
-For these pilot studies deeper research work should be considered with priority to common fish species with wide distribution and easily fished fish species, which are sensitive to microparticles.
-The selection of necto-benthic fishes, already identified as being the most affected (i.e. Boops boops), of important commercial interest (i.e. Mullus sp.), or of farmed molluscs such as the mussel Mytilus edulis, could facilitate the monitoring approach.
+The potential for developing a monitoring network corresponds to the needs expressed by the Contracting Parties to the Barcelona Convention.

+- The use of cetaceans as indicator species can only be considered on an opportunistic basis, and at the initiative of each Contracting Party that has preexisting stranding monitoring networks. - Although protocols for monitoring the ingestion of marine litter by seabirds have been used for a long time in other marine regions, work is still required to identify the most representative species for developing a monitoring programme on the impact of marine litter on seabirds in the Mediterranean.
+A pilot monitoring programme of marine litter in cormorants' nests is recommended, at the initiative of the Contracting Parties to the Barcelona Convention. - Monitoring the ingestion of micro-plastics by fishes or invertebrates presents a strong potential for developing a monitoring programme on the ingestion of marine litter by marine organisms in the Mediterranean.
+Supplementary work is however necessary to complete a rigorous protocol which eliminates any risk of contamination of the samples examined and thus of false positives due, for example, to the presence of natural fibres.
+For these pilot studies or for more in-depth research work, priority should be given to common fish species with a wide distribution and easily fished fish species, which are sensitive to micro particles.
+The selection of nekto-benthic fishes, already identified as being the most affected (i.e. Boops boops), of important commercial interest (i.e. Mullus sp.), or of farmed molluscs such as the mussel Mytilus edulis, could facilitate the monitoring approach. - Concerning the entrapment/entanglement of marine species, observations have so far been poorly described, which restricts the development of corresponding monitoring networks.Carrying out coordinated pilot experiments based on a strategy of improved data collection, seems to be the most suitable preliminary step before envisaging developing regional monitoring.
+Work should focus on the prevalence of entrapment/entanglement of Mediterranean species, the identification and mapping of risk areas (presence of active or ghost fishing gear, distribution of susceptible species, probability of encounters between susceptible species and marine litter, etc.), and the rationalization of observation procedures on the basis of existing arrangements (stranding networks, Marine Protected Areasobservation networks, opportunistic analyses of diving using submersibles or ROVs/Remotely Operated Vehicles).